Excel is Cutting Off Columns When Printing – 8 Solutions

 Solutions for Not Cutting Off Columns When Printing in Excel

-1. Using Page Setup Menu When Printing
+Solution 1 – Using the Page Setup Menu When Printing

-• Firstly, you have to open your worksheet.
+• Open your worksheet.

-• Secondly, from the Page Layout ribbon >> you need to Click on the Drop-Down Arrow beside the Page Setup menu.
-Here you can also use Excel keyboard shortcuts ALT+P to go to the Page Layout ribbon.
+• Go to the Page Layout >> click the Drop-Down arrow beside the Page Setup menu.
+You can also press ALT+P to go to Page Layout.

 Using Page Setup Menu for not Cutting off Columns When Printing